danielfett/draft-dpop/main.md

 `dpop_signing_alg_values_supported`
 :   A JSON array containing a list of the JWS `alg` values supported by the authorization server for DPoP proof JWTs.
+These should be asymmetric digital signature algorithms that the application supports, are deemed secure for the application, and are not `none`.

 ## Client Registration Metadata {#client-meta}